 For many years Blades & Rosenfeld remained a small law firm of three or four attorneys.
 The firm eventually started to expand its hiring in 1952, when Charles M. Cahn, Jr., an honors graduate of Dartmouth College and Harvard Law School joined the firm after service as an Army Officer in World War II and the Korean War.
 Two years later, Paul C. Wolman, Jr., a graduate of the Wharton School at the University of Pennsylvania and another Harvard Law School graduate, joined the firm.

 In 1960 Eugene H. Schreiber, a C.P.A., was engaged by Blades & Rosenfeld after graduating from Johns Hopkins University and the University of Maryland Law School, having practiced accounting and having served for several years as comptroller of Schreiber Brothers, Inc., a family-owned food store chain.
 In 1965, Theodore C. Mitchell, a University of Maryland Law School graduate with substantial trial experience, joined the firm and established its litigation department.

-After 55 years at the Fidelity Building, in 1976 the firm moved one block south to One Charles Center where it remained for the following 10 years.
-In 1986 Blades & Rosenfeld moved to its present offices further south on Charles Street in the Sun Life Building.
+The firm left the Fidelity Building in 1976, after 55 years at that location, and moved one block south to One Charles Center where it remained for 10 years.
+In 1986 Blades & Rosenfeld, P.A. moved to its present offices further south on Charles Street at 20 S. Charles Street.